ThinkBigAnalytics/scalding-workshop/README.md

 ### This Workshop

-Clone this [workshop from GitHub](https://github.com/thinkbiganalytics/scalding-workshop).
-Using `bash`:
+Download or clone this [workshop from GitHub](https://github.com/thinkbiganalytics/scalding-workshop).

+To clone this workshop from GitHub using `bash`:

     cd $HOME/fun
     git clone https://github.com/thinkbiganalytics/scalding-workshop